TaoishTechy/QuantumHeapTranscendence/README.md

 ## 📬 Contact

-For issues or ideas, please open a GitHub Issue.
+For issues or ideas, please open a GitHub Issue or contact me at 506mikey@gmail.com Community forum: Coming soon
-Community forum: _[placeholder, do not cite]_